Dr. Mike Sosteric

 Mystical Experience

-I pursued a typical career path for first few years as assistant professor, mostly focused on potential of technology.
+I pursued a typical career path for the first few years as an assistant professor, mostly focused on the potential of technology.
 However, twenty-two years ago, in 2003, a brief but profound mystical experience—a “connection experience” (CE) as I later came to call these events—shattered my ordinary understanding of reality and catalyzed a transformative journey that continues to this day.
 This experience, partly documented in the article “Connection 101: An Autoethnography of my (Mystical) Connection Experience” (Sosteric 2022:101), was not one of immediate insight or enlightenment but rather a cathartic release from a deep and pervasive fear instilled by my childhood indoctrination in the Catholic Church, the fear of a judgmental and punishing God.
-The experience, which I later termed a Clearing Experience because it cleared some deep fears inserted into my consciousness although lasting only a few moments, unleashed an overwhelming and inexplicable flow of creative energy and insight that, in 60s nomenclature, blew my mind.
+The experience, which I later termed a Clearing Experience because it cleared some deep fears, lasted only a few moments; however, it unleashed an overwhelming and inexplicable flow of creative energy and insight that, in 60s nomenclature, blew my mind.
 I sat down at the keyboard and literally began spewing information on the page at 80+ words a minute.
-The information itself–tightly packed, symbolic, metaphysical, in some cases vibrationally weird. and visionary– blew apart not only the “spiritual” training I had received as a child, but the epistemological and ontological boundaries my university education had so carefully placed around me.
+The information itself–tightly packed, symbolic, metaphysical, in some cases vibrationally weird. and visionary– blew apart not only the “spiritual” indoctrination I had received as a child, but the epistemological and ontological boundaries my university education had so carefully placed around me.
 From my early Catholicism to my adolescent explorations to the avowed materialist/atheism of my university training, I was forced to reconsider everything I had ever learned about human nature, consciousness, spirituality, and human potential.
-It was quite the shock.
+It was quite the shock, a lightning strike, metaphorically speaking.

 The spew itself (I call it spew because it really was spew–raw, unfiltered, unvetted) came in three flavours, poetry, parables, and prose.